gvlos/academic-kickstart/content/talk/verri2022/index.md

 **G**: <em>How did you live your university years?
 Try to find three adjectives to describe them.</em><br/>
 **A**: Certainly they have been interesting to me.
 It was the first time in my life when I enjoyed studying.
 Somehow it was also the first moment in which I studied in a proper sense, not with the objective of answering questions or getting a good mark (so that my mum could tell me “Nooo, you didn’t get an 8!” [laughs]).
 Thereby, I studied alone and with much pleasure.
 There have been some topics which I studied and enjoyed a lot.
 My university years have also been passionate.
 However, I still remember that I used to suffer very much at the moment of the exam, which to me was a moment of pain, stress.
-I definitely felt better when I was done.
+I definitely felt better when I was done.<br/>
-G: Then, we can say your university years have been interesting, passionate, with the exceptions of the moments of exam.
+**G**: <em>Then, we can say your university years have been interesting, passionate, with the exceptions of the moments of exam.</em><br/>
-A: Yes, excluding the moments of exam when I used to suffer, in the sense that I couldn’t sleep, I was worried, not calm.
+**A**: Yes, excluding the moments of exam when I used to suffer, in the sense that I couldn’t sleep, I was worried, not calm.
 I would have regretted a failure!
 I pondered them with a lot of meaning.
 Now this makes me smile, but at that time…

 **G**: <em>How much weight did your study have with respect to your life outside the university?</em><br/>